-(Contains Advertising) I already am a happy customer of Froothie’s high-speed blender, the Optimum 9400.
-In fact I am so happy with it that I became a Froothie affiliate.
-You can read my review for the Optimum 9400 high-speed blender here.
+(Contains Affiliate Advertising) I already am a happy owner of Froothie’s high-speed blender, the Optimum 9400.
+You can read my thorough review about it here.

-Now I had the pleasure to test their most prestigious cold press juicer to this day – the Optimum 700 advanced cold- press juicer, which they call “THE ULTIMATE JUICE COLLECTION”. (*Advertising / PR Sample)
+Now I had the pleasure to test their most prestigious cold press juicer to this day – the Optimum 700 advanced cold- press juicer, which they call “THE ULTIMATE JUICE COLLECTION”. (*Affiliate Link)

 At first I thought that juices is all that you can do with this appliance.
 But there is more! 🙂